Family: Nyctaginaceae (Four O’Clock)

 - The genus of this species is named after Hermann Boerhaave (1668–1738), an eighteenth century Dutch botanist, humanist and physician.

-I’m glad to learn that yet another of the wild plants growing on our property is edible.
+I have learned that this plant is edible.
 I ate a leaf raw the other day and understood why it was referred to as a “pot herb”.
 Although it was mild in taste, the underside of the leaf left a gritty texture in my mouth.
 I assume that the cooking would eliminate that.